 Once your doctors determine you are well enough, you can go home.
 Because your immune system may be weak for three or four months, frequent follow-up appointments are necessary.
 Allogeneic stem cell transplants may require longer recovery times because the donor cells can cause graft-versus-host disease, which occurs when donor cells attack healthy tissues in your body.
 Full recovery can take several months.

 Long-term side effects of stem cell transplantation may include infertility, because certain chemotherapy drugs can reduce sperm levels in men and damage ovaries, induce menopause, and reduce hormone levels necessary for pregnancy in women.
-You and your doctor can discuss banking eggs or sperm for later use prior to treatment, and he or she can refer you to specialists at NYU Langone’s Fertility Center.
+You and your doctor can discuss banking eggs or sperm for later use prior to treatment, and he or she can refer you to specialists at NYU Langone’s Fertility Center or NYU Langone Reproductive Specialists of New York.

 After a stem cell transplant, some people experience neutropenia, in which levels of white blood cells remain low, increasing your risk of infection.
 NYU Langone doctors monitor your blood cell levels and prescribe a white blood cell-boosting medication, if necessary.